Nursing, Nurse-Midwife: Master of Science in Nursing (MSN) ONline, Post-master's certificate online

 About this program

-The University of Delaware Nurse-Midwifery program prepares safe, competent, and evidence-informed Nurse-Midwives who promote physiologic processes of maturation, reproduction, childbearing, and well newborn development through clinical excellence, innovation, family-centered and preventative primary care.
+The nurse-midwifery program prepares safe, competent and evidence-informed nurse-midwives who promote physiologic processes of maturation, reproduction, childbearing and well newborn development through clinical excellence, innovation, family-centered and preventative primary care.
 Through interprofessional education, appropriate technologic intervention, strategic partnerships and responsive population health initiatives, we support maternal-child health workforce development to improve local, regional and national outcomes.

-The nurse-midwife program was created to respond to maternal child workforce shortages within the state of Delaware, and therefore is currently only offered full-time.
-We recognize that the working nurse has a busy schedule and therefore encourage students to prepare financially for full-time plans of study.
+The program was created to respond to maternal child workforce shortages within Delaware, and therefore the master of science in nursing (MSN) is only offered full time.
+We recognize that the working nurse has a busy schedule and encourage students to prepare financially for full-time plans of study.

-The Post-Graduate Nurse Midwifery Certificate program is intended for individuals who already hold a minimum of a Master of Science in Nursing degree and certification/ licensing as a nurse practitioner or clinical nurse specialist with the core courses and clinical experiences necessary for eligibility for advanced certification to become an Certified Nurse-Midwife, and prepares advanced practice clinicians to deliver high quality care to women across the lifespan, and newborns to 28-days of life.
+The post-master's nurse midwifery certificate (PMC) program is intended for individuals who already hold a minimum of a master of science in nursing degree and certification/licensing as a nurse practitioner or clinical nurse specialist with the core courses and clinical experiences necessary for eligibility for advanced certification to become a certified nurse-midwife.
+The certificate prepares advanced practice clinicians to deliver high-quality care to women across the lifespan and newborns to 28 days of life.

 The program is 100% online with two on-campus skill based-intensives.